Skip to content

 Beinn Ruadh — common questions

 Beinn Ruadh is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
 The standard route covers about 13km with 544m of ascent and takes most walkers 3-6 hours.
-Terrain: Forestry road on the lower slopes, then thick bracken and windthrow at the treeline that can be awkward to thread.
+Ground conditions: Forestry road on the lower slopes, then thick bracken and windthrow at the treeline that can be awkward to thread.

-When is the best time to climb Beinn Ruadh?
+What's the best month to climb Beinn Ruadh?

-Moderate.
-EE intermittent on summit; better near the Cowal coast.
+Variable.
+EE flickers up top; better near the Cowal coast.

 Is Beinn Ruadh safe in winter?